-Across South Carolina, you'll find numerous other iconic hangouts that likewise serve their communities and have become a home away from home for many of their patrons.
+Across South Carolina, you'll find iconic hangouts that have become a home away from home for many of their patrons.
 Here are some of the best iconic hangouts:

 Another location with about 40 years serving Columbia customers, “The Trap” was opened in 1979 by former University of South Carolina football player Bill Jerry and quickly became the neighborhood bar of choice for residents of Middleburg Plaza and Forest Drive.
 In recent years, Andy Jerry, Bill’s son, and partner George Floyd decided to change from “a bar that serves some food” to a restaurant-first establishment with a bar.
 It’s a favorite of generations of USC athletes, and the updated menu gets good reviews.